linkeddatacenter/kees/README.md

 A KEES system is composed by:
 - a **Knowledge Graph** that persists in the most updated knowledge graph.
 The Knowledge Graph adopts [RDF] and provides an interface to query the knowledge graph (e.g. a SPARQL service)
-- some orchestrated **software components**, that interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge
+- some orchestrated **software agents**, that interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge

-Example of such components are:
+Example of such agents are:

 - **legacy connectors** that extract RAW data from legacy systems preparing data for ingestion
 - **ingestion agents** that translate RAW data into linked data according to language profile
 - **reasoners** that make inferences on ABOX using TBOX or rules
+- **enrichers** that enriches the knowledge graph from 3rd-party information
 - **APIs** that perform specific queries to the knowledge graph to answer questions

 ## KEES data processing